wunderlist20/backend/README.md

 PUT https://wunderlist-02.herokuapp.com/api/todos/:id will edit the todo at this ID, and return the edited object.

-Users (protected route) allows a user to view, edit or delete their profile
+Users (protected route, requires login) allows a user to view, edit or delete their profile

 GET  api/users/:id